IAMconsortium/pyam/doc/index.rst

 Overview and scope
 ------------------

-The ``pyam-analysis`` package provides a range of diagnostic tools and functions
+The ``pyam`` package provides a range of diagnostic tools and functions
 for analyzing and working with IAMC-format timeseries data.

 Features: